abdulazeem-tk4vr/LIVEMart/README.md

 # Overview

-If you have any questions, you can e-mail me at sabdulazeem01@gmail.com
+If you have any questions with respect to the project, you can e-mail me at sabdulazeem01@gmail.com